 Leo also doesn’t adapt well to new people or new situations.
 Shy is his middle name.
 He’s not on the adoption list because it’s so difficult to medicate him regularly.
 Penny is regularly found standing on a chair reaching into a cubby at the very top of a cat tree to slip a pill into his mouth or give him a squirt of medication.

 Other times, Michael’s office becomes a hospital to allow us to control the humidity (and avoid hospitalization), as well as to avoid climbing to catch him.
 He would be at risk without medication, and if he got out, his lack of hearing would put him at risk from cars and other animals.

 Yes, the photo is very cliche with a black cat next to the pumpkin.
 We’re working on more sophisticated portrait shots of Leo.
 If you’ve ever done photography, you know black or white is very challenging.
 It’s more challenging when the subject doesn’t want to cooperate.
 Besides, he really seems to like pumpkins.
 Whenever we have one around for seasonal decoration, he’s found lying on it or next to it.

-Leo can be sponsored if you want to support his love of comfy beds and need for daily allergy medication, along with frequent medical care.
+Leo needs a sponsor if you want to support his love of comfy beds and the need for daily allergy medication and frequent medical care.
 A sponsor simply agrees to donate a monthly amount to care for Leo.
-You can sponsor at whatever amount fits your budget, and every cat is allowed to have more than one sponsor.
-We’ll even post your name, if you want to let everyone know you support your favorite kitty–if not, it can remain our little secret. 🙂
+You can set up whatever amount fits your budget, and every cat is allowed to have more than one sponsor.
+We post your name if you want to let everyone know you support your favorite kitty–if not, it can remain our little secret. 🙂